-- 1. To inquire about internship opportunities, or to discuss an internship for which you plan to apply orhave already secured, contact the appropriate person: - English Majors (Literature, Fiction, Nonfiction, Poetry); Public & Professional Writing Majors & Certificate; DNID majors: Sarah Leavens sll62@pitt.edu - b.
-Film Studies Majors: Mark Best mtb6@pitt.edu2. - 2.
+- 1. To inquire about internship opportunities, or to discuss an internship for which you plan to apply or have already secured, contact the appropriate person: - a.
+English Majors (Literature, Fiction, Nonfiction, Poetry); Public & Professional Writing Majors & Certificate; DNID majors: Jeff Heinzl <a href="majore:regional-negative-number-numbe - b.
+Film Studies Majors: Mark Best mtb6@pitt.edu - 2.
 Select an internship site and obtain a learning agreement from the English Department Internship webpage or the Department of English and Film Studies Program Advising office.
 If you are taking the internship class return your completed form to the class instructor or Internship Coordinator.
 If you are working with a faculty sponsor, return the form to the Internship Coordinator.